gschlafly/gschlafly.github.io/_outreach/splash.md

 ## Leadership experience
 President from May 2022 -- October 2023<br>
-Board member from February 2021 -- present
+Board member from February 2021 -- May 2024

 - Hosted the conference *SplashCon 2023* at UChicago in January 2023 for people running similar outreach programs at other universities.
 This was the first [SplashCon](https://splashcon.learningu.org/) ever held in Chicago.